Posterior Shin Splints

 When should you worry about a stress fracture instead of shin splints?

-Stress fracture symptoms often become more localised and sharper, and pain may increase quickly with impact.
+Stress fracture symptoms often become more localised and sharper.
+Pain may also increase quickly with impact.
 If you have persistent focal tenderness, worsening pain despite rest, or pain that limits normal walking, seek assessment promptly.

 What treatment helps posterior shin splints most?

-A staged plan usually works best: reduce impact load short term, restore ankle mobility, build calf and foot strength, improve single-leg control, and return to running with a graded walk-jog progression.
+A staged plan usually helps.
+This may include short-term load reduction, ankle mobility work, calf and foot strength, single-leg control, and a graded walk-jog return.
 Footwear changes or temporary orthotics may help some people while capacity improves.

 Do orthotics help posterior shin splints?